UN: War in Ukraine to hurt poor nations importing grain

 According to FAO figures, food prices reached an all-time high in February.
 The COVID-19 pandemic already had a major impact on global food security, Qu said.

 Some consumers are already feeling the effects of a drop-off in exports as well as steep prices.
 In Italy, supermarkets in Tuscany and Sardinia are limiting sales of sunflower seed oil to two containers per customer, Italian state TV said.
-Spanish supermarkets are also rationing sunflower oil.
+Spanish supermarkets are also rationing it.

 While the Italian diet is associated with olive oil, sunflower oil is used commercially to produce mayonnaise, sauces and some processed foods.
 Italian importers of the seed for processing into oil say their supply has already dried up.